Simo-DA/local-udp-testing/README.md

 - How to deploy rabbit mq consumer?
 Currently continuous materialization in dagster.
 Good solution?
 - How to create postgres sink in flink job?
-- Compatability of rabbitmqconnector (v1.17) with latest flink version (1.20)
+- Compatability of RabbitMQ-Connector (v1.17) with latest flink version (1.20)
 - How to connect s3_bucket with postgresdb?

 ## Prerequisits